Arithmetic Operators in SQL Server

 SELECT 100 + 200 O/P = 300 SELECT 45 - 74 O/P = -29 SELECT 25 * 4 O/P = 100 SELECT 36 / 6 O/P = 6 SELECT 17 % 4 O/P = 1

-Similar to basic arithmetic calculations, arithmetic operators in SQL Server also have the Operator Precedence.
+Similar to basic arithmetic calculations, arithmetic operators in SQL Server also has the Operator Precedence.

-Use below script to create and populate Employee table with some test data.
+Please use the below script to create and populate the Employee table with the required data.

 --Create database EmployeeDB Create database EmployeeDB Go Use EmployeeDB Go --Create Employee table CREATE TABLE Employee ( ID INT PRIMARY KEY IDENTITY(1,1), Name VARCHAR(100), EmailID VARCHAR(100), Gender VARCHAR(100), Department VARCHAR(100), Salary INT, Age INT, CITY VARCHAR(100) ) GO --Insert some data into Employee table INSERT INTO Employee VALUES('Pranaya','Pranaya@g.com','Male', 'IT', 25000, 30,'Mumbai') INSERT INTO Employee VALUES('Tarun','Tarun@g.com','Male', 'Payroll', 30000, 27,'Odisha') INSERT INTO Employee VALUES('Priyanka','Priyanka@g.com','Female', 'IT', 27000, 25,'Bangalore') INSERT INTO Employee VALUES('Preety','Preety@g.com','Female', 'HR', 35000, 26,'Bangalore') INSERT INTO Employee VALUES('Ramesh','Ramesh@g.com','Male','IT', 26000, 27,'Mumbai') INSERT INTO Employee VALUES('Pramod','Pramod@g.com','Male','HR', 29000, 28,'Odisha') INSERT INTO Employee VALUES('Anurag','Anurag@g.com','Male', 'Payroll', 27000, 26,'Odisha') INSERT INTO Employee VALUES('Hina','Hina@g.com','Female','HR', 26000, 30,'Mumbai') INSERT INTO Employee VALUES('Sambit','Sambit@g.com','Male','Payroll', 30000, 25,'Odisha') INSERT INTO Employee VALUES('Manoj','Manoj@g.com','Male','HR', 30000, 28,'Odisha') INSERT INTO Employee VALUES('Sara',' Sara@g.com','Female', 'Payroll', 28000, 27,'Mumbai') INSERT INTO Employee VALUES('Lima','Lima@g.com','Female','HR', 30000, 30,'Bangalore') INSERT INTO Employee VALUES('Dipak','Dipak@g.com','Male','Payroll', 32000, 25,'Bangalore') GO

-The below SQL Server example calculates the employee’s salary after an addition of 10%.
+The below SQL Server example calculates the employee’s salary after the addition of 10%.